gotnoklu/bleach-ui/packages/ui/README.md

 ```

 ## Contributing
 All contributions to Bleeech are welcome!
-Please check out our [Contributing Guide]() to get started.
+Please check out our [contributing guide]() to get started.

 ## License
 Bleeech is MIT licensed.